 I am a Luftmensch—someone who has his head in the clouds.
-I idly dream of idealized worlds,2 and my tendency to dream has historically often been a surrogate for action.
+I idly dream of idealized worlds, ((Specifically worlds populated by wine (and cider) bottles filled with liquids so unspeakably delicious and complex they move the imbibers to something the psychologist Maslow might characterize as a “peak-experience.” )) and my tendency to dream has historically often been a surrogate for action.
 Not that I haven’t been capable of taking bold action from time to time, but these actions have tended to be more of the grand gesture sort: Let’s freeze some grapes!
 Macerate some raspberries!
 Why not try our hand at those RhÃ´ne/Italian/Portugese grapes while we’re at it?
 I’ve been particularly good at formulating catchy slogans: A bas le bouchon! and Vive le screwcap!
 No, there is no real malaise due to lack of initiative.
 The problem is really something more basic, and has more to do with my inability to be totally present, especially with all of the fine details that truly matter.

-For most of my life as a winemaker, as is the case for many “executive winemakers” in the New World,3 “winemaking” is, or at least can be, a largely weightless, almost magical exercise.4 The grapes (somehow) show up at your winery at an appointed day.5 You move (as if in a dream), through a ritualized protocol—cold soak for x number of days, punching down again and again (the cap always popping up again like the return of the repressed).
+For most of my life as a winemaker, as is the case for many “executive winemakers” in the New World, ((Maybe there is an analogy for executive chefs. )) “winemaking” is, or at least can be, a largely weightless, almost magical exercise. ((The Unbearable Lightness of Being Doon.))
+The grapes (somehow) show up at your winery at an appointed day. ((In fairness, I do actually visit the vineyards any number of times before the grapes “show up,” but the farther away those vineyards are, the fewer times I visit.
+I confess that often these vineyard visits are primarily fly-bys; I don’t feel I really know them well from the inside out, and this is largely the problem.))
+You move (as if in a dream), through a ritualized protocol—cold soak for x number of days, punching down again and again (the cap always popping up again like the return of the repressed).
 At last, the anthocyanins have been extracted, wrestled into submission like Jacob’s angel.
 The wine has reposed in its vessel of conception for a Biblical forty days and forty nights, and you then direct your cellar crew to gently remove it to barrel.
 Time moves on; the pages fall off the calendar like abscised syrah leaves after the first substantive winter rain.
-You rack the wine a few times on propitious days;6 this sort of rote exercise begins to infiltrate your dreams.7 You sit at the tasting bench—here you are the master of your domain—enter into a semi-trance, and somehow a few short hours later you find you have composed a felicitous blend.8 Eventually you get around to bottling the distillation of these efforts at what you hope is le moment juste, but more likely is the moment your production manager reminds you that there’s no more room at the inn.
+You rack the wine a few times on propitious days; ((Ideally, with a waning moon and rising barometric pressure.)) this sort of rote exercise begins to infiltrate your dreams. ((Doing cellar work—something I haven’t done in years (topping barrels in particular)—was terribly vivid for me in the nocturnal hours: removing the bungs—did you remember to put them back?
+Cleaning up the wine that you had spilled around the bunghole (childhood memories of spilled juice).
+Wrestling with the physicality of the barrel, like a memory of scuffling with a childhood friend or sibling.
+You have slept fitfully of course, waking numerous times from your slumber, to taste, perchance to blend, to tweak, to rack no more—all the time imagining that your dream of this wine is mostly a sweet one.))
+You sit at the tasting bench—here you are the master of your domain—enter into a semi-trance, and somehow a few short hours later you find you have composed a felicitous blend. ((You always want to check this a few times to make sure the blend remains felicitous, as wines (and tasters as well) certainly have their own ups and doons.))
+Eventually you get around to bottling the distillation of these efforts at what you hope is le moment juste, but more likely is the moment your production manager reminds you that there’s no more room at the inn.

 But is there not more to great winemaking than this?
 It’s not as if you’ve been a total stranger to the vineyard.
 You try to get the pruning right, the crop level right.
-You’re strident with your growers on the subject of irrigation.9 Perhaps you’ve made some biodynamic compost for your growers, or even caused some biodynamic preps to be sprayed on their grapes.
+You’re strident with your growers on the subject of irrigation. ((This recalls the famous Far Side cartoon about what we say to dogs, and what they hear.))
+Perhaps you’ve made some biodynamic compost for your growers, or even caused some biodynamic preps to be sprayed on their grapes.
 You’ve done your best to be a squeaky wheel.

 And yet, I have asked both publicly and privately for the universe to give me a sign that it’s willing to cooperate in my new ambitious venture in San Juan Bautista—my effort to discover a true terroir in the New World, to bring the unseen into view.
 This isn’t something that will simply magically occur; it will require me to push myself to grow in a new way—that is to say, to sink my own roots into a new place and stand and survey what it is that I see.
 If I’m not willing to see what this place, my land, has to show me, and to learn from it, then I am nothing but a fool.